x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/management/health/troubleshooting-autodiscover-protocol-health-set.md

 2. Create a test user account, and then log on to the Mailbox server by using the test user account in the address.
 For example, log on by using: https://*\<servername\>*:444/autodiscover/autodiscover.xml.

-    If the test user account name passes, an issue may affect the mailbox server that’s hosting the monitored mailbox.
+    If the test user account name passes, an issue may affect the mailbox server that's hosting the monitored mailbox.

 3. Try to repeat the previous steps by using a test account on the Mailbox server.